ankschoubey/old-blog/_posts/2022-01-02-formatting-tests.md

 Have clear error messages [^5]

+Aim for asserting behavior and not implementation detail.
+More coupled your tests are with implementation, harder the refactoring would be.[^6]

 # Writing tests that run fast

 ## Time complexity of tests shoud be O(1) [^1]